andrewpjames13/ar-nesting-homework/README.md

-The company name should link to the companies show page.
+* The company name should link to the companies show page.

-Link to Create Product and Create Location.
+* Link to Create Product and Create Location.
 The name should link to a show page for that company.
-Link to delete a company.
+* Link to delete a company.

-Show page for company shows all details of company and shows all it's products and locations in separate tables.
+* Show page for company shows all details of company and shows all it's products and locations in separate tables.

-Users can create Locatons/Products/Reviews.
+* Users can create Locatons/Products/Reviews.

-A product showpage that contains all of the products reviews.
+* A product showpage that contains all of the products reviews.

+Things to remember
-Remember that Products have reviews.
+* Remember that Products have reviews.
-Now we need to figure out how to nest routes inside of nested routes.
+* Now we need to figure out how to nest routes inside of nested routes.

-Remember with the last exercise we did we had Companies and employees and we did
+* Remember with the last exercise we did we had Companies and employees and we did

 ```